 Electric cars will save you money

-There are grants for Home and Commercial Charge Points
+Grants for Home and Commercial Charge Points (for now!)

 We recently wrote a blog post about the grant support available for making the move to an electric car.
 Learn more about the options available to you here.

 With no need for frequent oil changes, an electric car simply requires software updates rather than annual service check-ins.
 If you can’t go fully electric, you could consider a plug-in hybrid.
 Hybrids are also still an upgrade on combustion cars.
 We are seeing a wide range of additional vehicles becoming available within the Plug-In Hybrid space across all of our manufacturers.
 Mainly offering between 20-40 miles of electric range, before moving into the combustion engine, it’s a good stepping stone to EV driving.

 Charging infrastructure across the UK is improving, with public authorities prioritising public charging stations within budget announcements.
 There is a great network nationwide (currently 25,122) for the public to use - every day, or when on longer journeys.
 However, they do vary in power, with the slower 7KhW chargers found more frequently.
 The best app we have found is Zap Map.
 As well as mapping charge point locations, it also tells you of any issues with the charger and whether it is available before you travel to it.

 Of course, it will take longer to charge your EV than simply fuelling up at a forecourt, so planning is key.
 The time it takes will vary depending on the type of charger you use (slow vs rapid), and the size of the battery your vehicle has, as well as the speed it can receive charge.
 With local authorities prioritising faster networks across the UK, and new technology allowing for greater vehicle electric range; the charging process will undoubtedly become faster in the years to come.
 We recently wrote a blog on the variations between chargers - how long you need to charge your car for and how much it will cost - a great read for those starting out on their EV journey.